-Not only is the iconic Balthazar still trendy, but the kitchen rarely makes a false step.
-At dinner, the place is perennially packed with rail-thin lookers dressed to the nines.
-But the bread is great, the food is good, and the service is surprisingly friendly.
-The $99 three-tiered seafood platter casts the most impressive shadow of any dish in town.
-The frisée aux lardons is exemplary.
-The skate with brown butter and capers and a standard-bearing roasted chicken on mashed potatoes for two are both délicieux.
+Not only is this iconic, French brasserie still trendy, but the kitchen rarely makes a false step.
+At dinner, the place is perennially packed with rail-thin lookers dressed to the nines, sliding fresh baked bread through the remnants of their frisée aux lardons (bacon-shallot salad with soft-poached egg) and slicing filets of steak au poivre or duck confit.
+The food is consistently top-notch, and the service is surprisingly friendly.
+But it's the three-tiered seafood platter that casts maybe the most impressive shadow of any dish in town.
 Don’t hate the patrons because they’re beautiful; just join them.

 - Subway: N, R to Prince St; 4, 6 to Spring St; B, D, F, M to Broadway - Lafayette St.

 - Average main course: $30.
 AmEx, DC, Disc, MC, V

 - Opening hours: